Doubling Down

 Doubling Down on Soft Hands

-So far we discussed doubling on hard totals of 9, 10, and 11 but, believe it or not, this move is recommended as optimal on certain soft totals as well.
+So far we have discussed doubling on hard totals of 9, 10 and 11, but, believe it or not, this move is also optimal on certain soft totals.
 This is usually the case when the dealer has weak upcards.
-Doubling on soft hands helps players maximize their expectation against the weak dealer and possibly improve their totals.
+Doubling on soft hands helps players maximise their expectation against the weak dealer and possibly improve their totals.

 Soft hands are great to double down on because the player cannot go over 21 by drawing a third card.
 Soft doubling enables you to capitalise on your strength when the dealer is in trouble and more likely to lose.